March 2nd, 2017

 On January 21, 2010, the Supreme Court overturned decades of precedent when it ruled in Citizens United v.
 Federal Election Commission that corporations can spend freely to support or oppose candidates for President and Congress.
 By allowing corporations unlimited access to their wallets, the Supreme Court undermined the principle of the “will of the people” in favor of the “will of the corporation.”

-In response to the Court’s decision, Rep. Eshoo cosponsored H.R.
-5175, the bipartisan DISCLOSE Act, which passed the House on June 24, 2010.
+In response to the Court’s decision, Rep. Eshoo cosponsored the bipartisan DISCLOSE Act, which passed the House on June 24, 2010 but never passed the Senate.
 Under this bill, organizations, including corporations, labor unions and nonprofit groups, would have to disclose to the Federal Election Commission all campaign-related expenditures or transfer of money to other groups within 24 hours.
 This would prevent the deceptive use of a sham umbrella group to support or oppose a candidate.
 The bill also required any organization which makes contributions to fully report them to shareholders and post them on their websites.
+Rep. Eshoo is currently a cosponsor of the updated version of the DISCLOSE Act, H.R.
+1134.

 In addition to supporting the DISCLOSE Act, Rep. Eshoo is a cosponsor of H.J.Res.
 31, a Constitutional Amendment that would clarify once and for all that Congress has the ability to regulate money in politics, drawing a fine line between dollars and free speech.